Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *second, Big letter is Left/Middle/Right (column)*

 *the given intructions/screenshots will only be for the most optimal version, even if multiple videos are provided*
-*the Item(num) positions will assume that you have completed the previous methods as listed*
+*the Item(num) positions will assume that you have completed the previous Methods as listed*

 <br/>